Many industries thrived in Pennsylvania over the last 330+ years. However, one of the first was the iron industry.

 While Hopewell Furnace has a bit more interesting history and a good collection of outbuildings that explain what life was like for workers, Cornwall has a much more intact and intricate iron furnace.
 So, don’t think that if you’ve been to one furnace, there’s no reason to visit the other.

-Overall, I would definitely recommend a visit to Cornwall Iron Furnace in Lebanon County for anyone interested in the industrial history of America.
+Overall, I would definitely recommend a visit to Cornwall Iron Furnace in Lebanon County for anyone interested in the industrial history of PA.

 Note: My visit to Cornwall Iron Furnace was hosted by the site.
 However, the opinions expressed are my own.